100%

 In 2020, GIC became a supporter of the efforts by the Financial Stability Board’s (FSB) Task Force for Climate-related Financial Disclosures (TCFD) to develop an internationally accepted framework on climate reporting.

-The TCFD provides a practical framework for companies to disclose their climate-related strategies, and for investors to incorporate climate change considerations into long-term investment decisions.
+The TCFD's recommendations provide a practical framework for companies to disclose their climate-related strategies, and for investors to incorporate climate change considerations into long-term investment decisions.

 Governance